hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Mailgun

-Mailgun is the notification channel through the mailgun email service.
-First, you need to have a mailgun account, then get the API key and DOMAIN.
-Please check out the [documentation in mailgun](https://documentation.mailgun.com/en/latest/quickstart.html).
-Put the API key and the DOMAIN in the monika's configuration as follows.
+Mailgun is an email notification delivery provided by Mailgun email service.
+To use mailgun for your notification, you would need a mailgun account to obtain your API_KEY and DOMAIN.
+Please consult [mailgun documentation here](https://documentation.mailgun.com/en/latest/quickstart.html) on how to obtain them.
+Once that done, you could use the API_KEY and DOMAIN in monika's json configuration as follows;

 ```json
 {